“If eating cake is wrong, I don’t want to be right.”

 Note that candy is a variable noun, which means it can be both countable and uncountable.
 Compare:

-The sweet was a mousse /muːs/ flavoured with coffee.
+The sweet was a mousse /muːs/ flavored with coffee.

 The dessert was a mousse flavored with coffee.